All About Bible Translations

 If we were talking about any other book, this probably wouldn't be a big problem.
 However, Christians are often taught that the Bible is both inerrant and unchanging, so any sign of it being "imperfect" can challenge someone's faith.
 Sometimes, people try resolving problems like this by claiming that while translations can be imperfect, the original manuscripts are divinely protected against errors.
 Since those manuscripts are lost to history, this attempt to sidestep the issue doesn't work, and may even make things worse.

 Luckily, the vast majority of these variations don't change the text all that much.
 Often, the copyist just phrased the same thing in a slightly different way.
 Take a look at Genesis 4:1 in your favorite Bible really quickly.
-Depending on the manuscript people were working from, this verse may start by saying "She became pregnant" or "She conceived".
-Either way, this verse has Eve giving birth to Cain, but this small change in how the original text was phrased is enough for scholars to consider it a different text.
+Or if you'd prefer a link, here's a comparison of this verse in many different translations

-But, while we can ignore instances where these small changes were made, there are parts of the Bible that changed drastically.
+But not every change is this small: there are parts of the Bible that were changed drastically between manuscripts.
 For example, the story of Jesus forgiving the adulteress (John 8:1-11) doesn't appear in some manuscripts, and there are copies of the Book of Mark that feature an additional 11 verses (16:9-20).
-Noticeable changes like these are more worrisome, as they make it look like our sacred texts where deliberately altered at some point in history.
+Big changes like these are more worrisome, as they make it look like our sacred texts where deliberately altered at some point in history.

 Thanks to these sources, we can honestly say that our Scriptures haven't changed over the years - for whatever reason, some copies of the Scripture just didn't contain the entire text.
 Thus, we rest assured that God's Words are still as trustworthy today as they were back then.